Exercises To Improve Posture

 Correcting Forward Head Posture

 In this section, we’re going to discuss and show forward head posture exercises.
 This type of position is often associated with the hunchback position and can most often be seen when we’re sitting at a desk all day.
 I like to provide exercises for forward head posture that you can do while you’re sitting at your desk or any other time during the day.
 These will be the forward head posture exercise instructions that can be done anywhere, conveniently and in quick time.
-It’s all about taking baby steps on your way to posture improvement and reducing any pain or discomfort.
+It’s all about taking baby steps on your way to reducing any pain or discomfort with exercises to improve posture.
 If you try to correct forward head posture by going overboard with your exercises, you may give up easily.
 That’s why you need to start with things you can do at your desk.
 Do that for about 2 weeks.
 If you find yourself developing a habit and can stay on schedule, then you can add exercises that you can do when you’re at home and that require you to be in positions such as lying down.

 Let’s start off with some simple neck exercises.
 One of the easiest to start with is called a chin tuck.
 This exercise can be done sitting at a desk or standing.
 Watch the following video to get a step by step guide to performing this exercise the right way:

 In addition to stretching, various strengthening exercises are also important.
 In fact, strengthening exercises are probably more important than the stretching.
 This can involve the muscles in the front of the neck, the upper shoulders and even the mid back.
 Addressing posture requires hitting a wide variety of different muscle groups.
 The following instructional video provides an excellent summary of 4 of the best exercises to perform: